wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

       * IPA doesn't show up in the found tokens, because IPA symbols are either dropped if they are diacritic-like or converted to plain Latin letters if they are letter-like. e.g., *ˈeːijaˌfjœrðʏr̥* becomes *eijafjoerdyr.*
-          * Under *IPA-ish+mod*—where *mod* indicates a modifier character—we have *ˈɡrabuf.*
-            While that looks like an apostrophe, it's really an IPA stress mark.
-One of my favorite things about English Wikipedia is that you can search for almost any character and land on a page that tells you what that character is.
-Since I wouldn't expect an apostrophe to result in something being in the other category, [searching Wikipedia for the character](https://en.wikipedia.org/wiki/ˈ) tells us what it is.
       * Kannada [ashkara](https://en.wikipedia.org/wiki/Kannada_alphabet#Akshara) are converted from
         diacritics to full forms (e.g., ಸಂಕೇ**ಶ್ವ**ರ becomes ಸಂಕೇ**ಶವ**ರ).
       * Katakana [dakuten](https://en.wikipedia.org/wiki/Dakuten_and_handakuten) are removed (e.g.,